 Multinationals Facing Tougher Challenges as Economic Instability Persists Worldwide

-The economic instability witnessed across the globe over the past few years has resulted in a number of shifts in global tax systems, largely driven by the need of governments to drive revenues.
 Systemic changes are occurring for both governments and multinationals as authorities look to generate economic activity and then tax it to the full extent.
-These pertinent tax topics were discussed today at a global tax conference for multinational companies, held in Madrid by Taxand, the world’s largest independent global organisation of specialist tax advisors to multinational businesses.
+These pertinent tax topics were discussed today at a global tax conference for multinational companies, held in Madrid by Taxand, the world's largest independent global organisation of specialist tax advisors to multinational businesses.

 Amongst these trends is a move towards using indirect taxes, such as VAT, as an efficient means to manage tax receipts and an effective fiscal tool.
 This move has been evident in Asia, illustrated by the adoption of GST in Malaysia and India, a major shift in the tax regimes of these jurisdictions.

 Another trend has been the lowering of corporate tax rates, as countries look to attract business - though this is only half the story.
 Once investment has been achieved, governments are then ensuring the maximum amount of tax is being paid, creating a mounting challenge for multinationals.
 Governments are becoming more sophisticated in their approach, with more focused strategies to tax multinationals.